factor-finance/xusd-docs/docs/vision.md

 We believe in a future where all finance is on chain.
 We’re implementing the backbone instruments that will grow that ecosystem and create stability and safety for responsible crypto investors.

 Today's DeFi projects have become boxed in: Ponzi schemes, byzantine tokenomics, and airdrop frenzies.
-Instead, Factor is designing simple decentralized ecosystems that encourage long term holders, build real value, and establish trust.
+Instead, Factor is designing simple-to-use decentralized ecosystems that encourage long term holders, build real value, and establish trust.

 We're bringing to market the core products necessary to glue a financial world together: a liquid stable yieldcoin, asset indexes, and yield indexes.